featherless/travel.jeffverkoeyen.com/_posts/2013-11-6-travel-bocas.md

         </p>
         <p>
           The bus drops everyone off in Almirante.
 From here you're shuffled into a nearby taxi who, I swear, was trying to go back to the future.
-Without the necessary jig-a-watts however we merely arrived at the water taxis and paid our cabby $1 each.
+Without the necessary jig-a-watts we merely arrived at the water taxis and paid our cabby $1 each (a common transaction in Bocas).
         </p>
         <p>
           Inside the water taxi terminal you hand the lady your passport and $5 and she lets you on to the sardine boat that makes its way to the isle of Bocas.
+I forgot to ask for an open-ended round-trip fare at $7, so I'll likely have to pay $5 to get back.
         </p>
       </div>
     </div> <!-- /row-fluid -->